Cinema of the United States: Rise of Hollywood

 In Los Angeles, the studios and Hollywood grew.
 Before World War I, films were made in several American cities, but filmmakers tended to gravitate towards southern California as the industry developed.
-They were attracted by the warm climate and reliable sunlight, which made it possible to film their films outdoors year-round and by the varied scenery that was available.
+They were attracted by the warm, predictable climate with reliable sunlight, which made it possible to film outdoors year-round.
 War damage contributed to the decline of the then-dominant European film industry, in favor of the United States, where infrastructure was still intact.
 The stronger early public health response to the 1918 flu epidemic by Los Angeles compared to other American cities reduced the number of cases there and resulted in a faster recovery, contributing to the increasing dominance of Hollywood over New York City.
 During the pandemic, public health officials temporarily closed movie theaters in some jurisdictions, large studios suspended production for weeks at a time, and some actors came down with the flu.
 This caused major financial losses and severe difficulties for small studios, but the industry as a whole more than recovered during the Roaring Twenties.

-There are several starting points for cinema (particularly American cinema), but it was Griffith's controversial 1915 epic The Birth of a Nation that pioneered the worldwide filming vocabulary that still dominates celluloid to this day.

 In the early 20th century, when the medium was new, many Jewish immigrants found employment in the US film industry.
 They were able to make their mark in a brand-new business: the exhibition of short films in storefront theaters called nickelodeons, after their admission price of a nickel (five cents).
-Within a few years, ambitious men like Samuel Goldwyn, William Fox, Carl Laemmle, Adolph Zukor, Louis B. Mayer, and the Warner Brothers (Harry, Albert, Samuel, and Jack) had switched to the production side of the business.
+Within a few years, men like Samuel Goldwyn, William Fox, Carl Laemmle, Adolph Zukor, Louis B. Mayer, and the Warner Brothers (Harry, Albert, Samuel, and Jack) had switched to the production side of the business.
 Soon they were the heads of a new kind of enterprise: the movie studio.
-The US had at least two female directors, producers and studio heads in these early years: Lois Weber and French-born Alice Guy-Blaché.
+The US had at least two female directors, producers, and studio heads in these early years: Lois Weber and French-born Alice Guy-Blaché.
 They also set the stage for the industry's internationalism; the industry is often accused of Amerocentric provincialism.